Overview

 Carolyn Fornoff’s research explores cultural responses to environmental crisis in Latin America, with a particular focus on Mexico and Central America.
 It asks how art helps narrate and make sense of problems like climate change that are temporally expansive and often difficult to see with the naked eye.
 She is the coeditor of two volumes in the environmental humanities: Timescales: Thinking Across Ecological Temporalities (University of Minnesota Press, 2020) and Pushing Past the Human in Latin American Cinema (SUNY Press, 2021).

-Fornoff is currently finalizing a book-length project, Subjunctive Aesthetics: Mexican Cultural Production in the Era of Climate Change, which traces how contemporary filmmakers and writers in Mexico have shifted away from art’s evidentiary function (its ability to prove environmental crisis) and toward more subjunctive registers of hypothesis and uncertainty that grapple with how the world could be imagined otherwise.
-A companion article to this work, “Planetary Poetics of Extinction in Contemporary Mexican Poetry,” was awarded the 2022 LASA Mexico Forum Best Article in the Humanities Prize.
+Fornoff’s first book, Subjunctive Aesthetics: Mexican Cultural Production in the Era of Climate Change (Vanderbilt University Press, 2024), traces how contemporary filmmakers and writers in Mexico have shifted away from art’s evidentiary function (its ability to prove environmental crisis) and toward more subjunctive registers of hypothesis and uncertainty that grapple with how the world could be imagined otherwise.
+An excerpt from this book, “Greening Mexican Cinema,” was awarded the 2024 LASA Film Studies Section Best Article Prize.

-Prior to joining Cornell, Fornoff taught at the University of Illinois at Urbana-Champaign.
-She is from Austin, Texas.
-She serves on the Modern Language Association’s Committee on Disability Issues in the Profession, the Society for Cinema and Media Studies’ Environmental and E-Waste Committee, and the Hispanic Review advisory board.
+Prior to joining Cornell, Fornoff was a professor at the University of Illinois at Urbana-Champaign.
+She grew up in Austin, Texas.
+She serves on the Modern Language Association’s Committee on Disability Issues in the Profession, and the Hispanic Review and ISLE (Interdisciplinary Studies in Literature and the Environment) advisory boards.

 Research Focus